The development and assessment of nursing values and proficiencies in clinical practice is a key feature and requirement of the course.

-Throughout the course, you will spend 50% of your learning time in a clinical placement, learning what it is like to work within modern healthcare, developing clinical knowledge, skills and confidence as a key member of the professional healthcare team.
+Throughout the course, you will spend 50% of your learning time in a clinical placement, learning what it is like to work within modern healthcare.
+You will develop your clinical knowledge, skills and confidence as a key member of the professional healthcare team.
 On your clinical placements, you will remain supernumerary while working as a valuable team member.

-We have excellent working relationships with local NHS Trusts in Greater Manchester and the north-west, and you will undertake a range of practice placements in both community and hospital settings.
+We have excellent working relationships with local NHS Trusts in Greater Manchester and the north-west.
+You will undertake a range of practice placements in both community and hospital settings.

 Clinical staff based within practice placements and academic staff will be available to support, assist and guide you.

-During practice placements, you will be supervised by qualified health professionals and will be allocated a mentor.
-Their role is to support you in practice-based learning and to assess your knowledge and skills against required competencies.
+During practice placements, you will be supervised by qualified health professionals and will be allocated a practice assessor.
+The assessor's role is to support you in practice-based learning and to assess your knowledge and skills against required values and proficiencies.

 Shifts and location

-You will also be required to work some weekends and some night duty during the three years.
-Although annual leave entitlement is set in advance by the University and is non-negotiable, it normally includes time off over Christmas, New Year and Easter.
+Annual leave entitlement is set in advance by the University and is non-negotiable.
+It normally includes time off over Christmas, New Year and Easter.

 All nursing students may be required to travel across the whole of Greater Manchester and, at times, beyond to undertake practice placements, which are a compulsory part of the course.